Drag to Select

 )

-and get a ref to the continer div.
+and getting a ref to the container div.

 const containerRef = useRef<HTMLDivElement>(null)